Arceus3251/CyChat/README.md

 Once having Java version 15 and Json-simple installed on desktop.
 Download our software: CyChat.jar and run the software.
 * Once open you will click on the top left corner to turn on server.
 * Insert the port everyone will be connected to, then proceed to turn on chat window.
-* You will be promted to enter a Host name, Port number, and a unique identifier (Port number prompted when turning on chat window will be the same port number user imputs when turning on server).
+* You will be prompted to enter a Host name, Port number, and a unique identifier (Port number prompted when turning on chat window will be the same port number user imputs when turning on server).
 * Input your display name
 * The second client will only turn on the chat window not the server.